 For coffee: Cupping Room

 Perched on the edge of NewActon in Civic, the flagship café for the city’s largest specialty roasters Ona Coffee is a place to please even the most serious caffeine nerd.
 The broad Scandi-styled coffee shop serves the A-Z of bean-based brews - you can even try cascara tea, made with the cherry from the coffee tree – while an all-day brunch menu of comfort-driven classics including avo on toast and hotcakes keeps energy levels pinging.
 The Canberra coffee diaspora should also put on their radar Ona’s Highroad café in Dickson, plus city centre newcomer ARC, Intra in Campbell and Redbrick in Fyshwick for a quality cuppa.

 1/1-13 University Avenue, Canberra

 For brunch: Muse

 Sophisticated yet homey, this hotel diner has perfected the lazy mid-morning meal.
 Settle on the leather bench along one wall or out on the deck and order a local Red Brick espresso – or a glass of bubbles – with the baked breakfast soufflé.
-Little ones will love soft-boiled eggs with soldiers and colouring in.
 The attached bookshop also hosts literary events.

 69 Canberra Avenue, Griffith